Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 ```curl
 curl --location --request DELETE 'http://<server>:<port>/template/variant/<technology>/<templateID>?variants=<variantsID>
 ```
-Note: If the JSON-file of the variant remains in the folder, and the environmental variable `VALUE_AS_JSON` is set as true, deleted variants will be recreated on a restart of QPM.
+Note: If the JSON-file of the variant remains in the folder and the environmental variable `VALUE_AS_JSON` is set as true, deleted variants will be recreated on a restart of QPM.

 ### Change an existing Variant
 To change an existing variant, first find the corresponding JSON either in the variants folder (see [Load JSON into QPM](#before-startup)) or per cURL request (see [Template Parameters](#template-parameters).
 Modify the JSON to your liking and load it into the application (see [Load JSON into QPM](#load-json-into-qpm).

 ### Create new Templates
-Currently, we offer no option to create new templates.
+Currently, we offer no option to create new templates. [-------> EXPLAIN WHY NOT...]
 Please report template-requests to the AQinDa team or create a [new issue](https://github.com/Project-KONDA/pattern-based-quality-analysis/issues).
 If possible, suggest a formulation as a constraint sentence.

 ## Templates
 QPM by default provides a set of templates, each with at least one variant.